Skip to main content

 “He is right, Aniruddha.
 You can’t stop people from talking.
 You can’t confront or stop them.
 You tell them something here, they will gossip outside the house.”
 Trilochan spoke calmly again, “That is how society works.”

 “What does he know of society, Dada?”
-Binoy rebuked “He lives in his own bubble of privilege and dreams.
+Binoy rebuked, “He lives in his own bubble of privilege and dreams.
 He has no idea how hard it is to run a house, a career or even do half of what he does today, without our family backing him.
 Who gave you this life?
 I did.
-You had no right to leave London and the promising career whimsically without asking me.
+You had no right to leave London and your promising career, whimsically, without asking me.
 I invested in you.”

-“Yes you are, none of this would have happened had you not had this craziness of making her a barrister.”
+“Yes, you are, none of this would have happened had you not had this craziness of making her a barrister.”
 Binoy raised his voice again, facing Aniruddha.
 “None of this would have happened.
 You caused it all.
-You came back, I accepted, You work for those revolutionaries for free, causing me enough trouble with the government, I accepted.
+You came back, and I accepted.
+You work for those revolutionaries for free, causing me enough trouble with the government, I accepted.
 You refused the best possible alliance I got you for marriage, and I accepted that also.
 But I will not accept you doing anything to tarnish the family name.
-You have to apologize.”
+You have to apologise.”

 “Oh really?”
-Aniruddha smiled sarcastically “What about them tarnishing your family name?
-Besides, I apologized to the only person I should.
+Aniruddha smiled sarcastically, “What about them tarnishing your family name?
+Besides, I apologised to the only person I should.
 Ask Ashapurna and she will tell you…”

 “ Now I know exactly why these people think the way they do.”
-Aniruddha’s eyes drilled Somnath who looked away “My own sibling speaks like them.”
-Somnath stepped back and walked away up the stairs, fuming.
+Aniruddha’s eyes drilled Somnath, who looked away “My own sibling speaks like them.”
+Somnath stepped back and walked up the stairs, fuming.

 “Everyone is angry.”
 Trilochan raised his hands up to defuse the matter “I suggest we talk of it calmly tomorrow.”